Topanga, California

 Topanga (Tongva: Topaa'nga) is an unincorporated community in western Los Angeles County, California, United States.
 Located in the Santa Monica Mountains, the community exists in Topanga Canyon and the surrounding hills.
 The narrow southern portion of Topanga at the coast is between the city of Malibu and the Los Angeles neighborhood of Pacific Palisades.
 For statistical purposes, the United States Census Bureau has defined Topanga as a census-designated place (CDP).
 As of the 2020 census the population of the Topanga CDP was 8,560.
-The ZIP code is 90290 and the area code is primarily 310, with 818 only at the north end of the canyon.
+The ZIP Code is 90290 and the area code is primarily 310, with 818 only at the north end of the canyon.
 It is in the 3rd County Supervisorial district.

 Topanga is the largest unincorporated area in Los Angeles County by area, although a majority of it is undeveloped.
-The 2025 Palisades Fire severely impacted the community with the devastation of structures destroyed, forcing evacuations, and multiple road closures.
+The 2025 Palisades Fire had a severe impact on the community with the devastation of structures destroyed, forcing evacuations, and multiple road closures.

 History

 Name development

-Topanga is the name given to the area by the Native American indigenous Tongva tribe, and may mean "where the mountain meets the sea" or "a place above".
-The name in the Tongva language, Topaa'nga, has a root topaa'- that likely comes from the Chumash language.
+Topanga is the name given to the area by the local Tongva people, and may mean "where the mountain meets the sea" or "a place above".
+The name in the Tongva language, Topaa'nga, has a root, topaa'-, that likely comes from the Chumash language.
 It was the western border of their territory, abutting the Chumash tribe that occupied the coast from Malibu northward.
 Bedrock mortars are carved into rock outcroppings in many locations.

 Development of settlement and colonization

-Topanga was colonized by Mexicans in 1839.
-In the 1920s, Topanga Canyon became a weekend getaway for Hollywood stars, with several cottages built for that purpose.
+Topanga was colonized by the Spanish in 1839.
+In the 1920s, Topanga Canyon became a weekend getaway for Hollywood stars, with several cottages built for comfortable trips.
 The rolling hills and ample vegetation served to provide both privacy and attractive surroundings for the rich and famous.
-During the 1960s, Topanga Canyon became a magnet to many new artists.
+During the 1960s, Topanga Canyon also became a magnet to many young new artists.

 In 1965, Wallace Berman settled in the area.
-For a time, Neil Young lived in Topanga, first living with producer David Briggs, then buying his own house.
-He recorded most of After the Gold Rush in his basement studio in 1970.
-Charles Manson lived for a time in Topanga, where he briefly befriended Young and Dennis Wilson of The Beach Boys.
-Members of the Manson Family began their campaign of murder on July 31, 1969, with the murder of Topanga resident Gary Hinman, a music teacher who had opened his home to anyone needing shelter.
+For a time, Neil Young lived in Topanga, first living with producer David Briggs, then buying his own house, where he would record most of After the Gold Rush (1970) in the basement studio.
+The convicted murderer and cult leader Charles Manson lived for a time in Topanga, where he briefly befriended Young and Dennis Wilson of The Beach Boys.
+Members of the Manson Family cult began their killing spree on July 31, 1969, with the murder of Topanga resident Gary Hinman, a music teacher, whom had opened his home to anyone needing shelter.

-2005 boulder disaster
+2005 rockslide

-On January 10, 2005, after heavy rains, a 25-foot, 300-ton boulder rolled down a hillside and landed on Topanga Canyon Blvd.
-Photos of the boulder made the news internationally.
-The boulder blocked traffic for most of a week, cutting off thru traffic between the San Fernando Valley and the Pacific Coast Highway.
-Six-foot holes were drilled into the boulder, then low-yield explosives were used to partially blow it up.
+On January 10, 2005, after heavy rains, a 25-foot, 300-ton boulder rolled down a hillside and landed directly on Topanga Canyon Blvd.
+Photos of the boulder made international news.
+The boulder blocked traffic on the road for around a week, cutting off thru traffic between the San Fernando Valley and the Pacific Coast Highway (CA State Route 1).
+Six-foot holes were drilled and low-yield explosives were used to partially implode the boulder.
 A previous attempt with dynamite failed due to heavy saturation by rain.